Denver Colorado

 Spectral residents include spirits from every era…

-The most troubled spirits are two young murder victims.
+The most troubled spirits are those of two young murder victims.

 DESCRIPTION

-When Tom and I stayed here in July of 2015, this beautiful 9,700 sq. ft. four storied, seven bedroom, ten bath, glorious Queen Anne Mansion was for sale.
-It sits on a corner lot, that has 14,000 sq. feet.
-There is a beautiful garden area in the front yard, a charming wrap around porch that surrounds the entire house, and a large garden, with fountains, flowers, statues and green lawn in the back of the house, where people have enjoyed this space as their wedding or special event venue.
+When Tom and I stayed here in July of 2015, this beautiful 9,700 sq. ft. four storied, seven bedroom, ten bath, fully restored Queen Anne Mansion was up for sale.
+It sits on 14,000 square foot corner lot.
+It has a beautiful garden area in the front yard, and a charming wrap-around porch.
+The large garden has fountains, flowers, statues, and a green lawn in the back of the house, where people have enjoyed this space for their weddings and special events.

-The Kellers have sold most of their antiques in the parlor and dining room, but this allows the visitor to admire the fabulous carved woodwork closely.
+The Kellers have sold most of their antiques in the parlor and dining room, which allows visitors to admire the fabulous carved woodwork.
 There is a lovely bar as well.
-Enjoying a beer or a glass of wine didn’t come to a screeching halt because of the Prohibition years.
+Back in the days of Prohibition, visitors could still enjoy a beer or a glass of win there.
 Local authorities often looked the other way in the western states.

-A large, maple floored ballroom on the fourth floor has been a stage for plays and murder mysteries.
-It has an occupancy for a hundred people, and a small stage area for the performers.
+The theatre is on the fourth floor, and features a large maple-floored ballroom.
+It has an occupancy for a hundred people, and a small stage area for performers.

-The decor and artistry inside is as grand as the outside of the house.
-The wood carvings throughout the mansion are splendid, as is the stair case.
-The fireplaces are all exquisite, with their original mantels and beautiful carvings.
-Many of the up-scale decor touches used in 1890 are all still there.
+The decor and artistry inside are as grand as the outside of the house.
+The wood carvings throughout are splendid, as is the stair case.
+The fireplaces, with their original mantels and beautiful carvings, are exquisite.
+Many upscale decor touches (dating as far back as 1890) are still there.
 It truly was a dream house of the John Mouat family, and the Fowler family as well.

 HISTORY

-In 1848, John Mouat was born in Scotland, and immigrated to America in 1873, at the age of 25; settling in Denver, Colorado.
-John worked hard in the lumber industry, and got married, and settled down with a family.
-Both his business and his family were very important to him.
+In 1848, John Mouat, the original owner, was born in Scotland.
+He immigrated to America in 1873, at the age of 25, settling in Denver, Colorado.
+He worked hard in the lumber industry, got married, and settled down with his family.

-By 1890, John not only was the owner of the Denver-based John Mouat Lumber Company, but also was a contractor.
-John used his own sawed lumber from his mills to build over 200 buildings in Denver; turning it from a rough mining town with funky structures, into a respectable city with fine homes and buildings.
+By 1890, John was not only was the owner of the Denver-based John Mouat Lumber Company, but also a contractor.
+He used sawed lumber from his own mills to build over 200 buildings in Denver, helping to turn it from a rough mining town into a respectable city.

-John built this fine mansion to reflect his accomplishments in wood production from his business; using his finest wood milled at his sawmills for the benefit of his family; wife and five children.
-Of course, there is a variety of wood seen throughout the mansion’s rooms, featuring cherry, oak, poplar, sycamore, maple and walnut that was hand carved by gifted craftsmen.
+John built this fine mansion as a showcase for his accomplishments in wood production from his business; using his finest wood milled at his sawmills for the benefit of his family; wife and five children.
+Of course, there is a variety of woods used throughout the mansion’s rooms, featuring cherry, oak, poplar, sycamore, maple and walnut that was hand carved by gifted craftsmen.

-Each room show-cased a different kind of wood chosen by John himself.
+Each room featured a different kind of wood that he chose himself.
 The dining room had carved rosettes for its finishing touch, that depicted the different kinds of tree wood used in each room of the house.

 As of 1915, the Mouats still lived in the family mansion.
-John Mouat died in San Diego, California, so at some point the Mouat family moved out.
-Perhaps the cold, Denver winters had gotten to be too much, and John and his wife decided to retire to sunny California.
+John died in San Diego, California, and at some point the Mouat family moved out.
+Perhaps the cold, Denver winters were too much.
 With all the children up and out with families and homes of their own, who could blame them?

-The Mouat family sold their mansion to Hiram Fowler and his family, who lived there while the location was still a well-to-do neighborhood.
+The Mouat family sold their mansion to Hiram Fowler and his family, who lived there while the neighborhood was still well-to-do.
 Hiram Fowler had made his money from his mining business, and was known for his kindness to the neighborhood children.
 The ballroom was used every day as a children’s playroom, and children loved to play with the Fowler daughter’s lovely doll playhouse.
 Other children enjoyed flying a little plane around the space!

 The Fowler Family was attached to this mansion, and wanted to find a way to keep it, though they probably should’ve sold it when the mansion’s neighborhood was still considered a good one.

-Various members of the Fowler family owned the mansion up until 1990, but stopped living in it at some point in time.
-Instead, they tried to turn it into a commercial property, raising income to support the mansion; with its growing list of things needing to be fixed.
+Various members of the Fowler family owned the mansion up until 1990, but stopped living in it at some point.
+They tried to turn it into a commercial property, raising income to meet expenses, what with its growing list of things to fix.

 Sometime in its history, the mansion became a business school for awhile.
 Then a very popular, commercial effort was put into play; providing housing for the public.